Bolivia landslide sweeps houses away

 Video

-A landslide destroyed more than a dozen homes in the Bolivian city of La Paz on Tuesday.
+A landslide destroyed over a dozen homes in the Bolivian capital of La Paz on Tuesday.

-Local media reported that 17 houses were lost, but no deaths were reported as authorities had evacuated the area.

 -